Wichai-pan/wichai-pan.github.io/_posts/HPC/2024-11-26-HPC-Session 05-MPI.md

 - Use `mpicc` which is a wrapper around your compiler
 - Use `mpirun` to start application on all computers (SPMD)
-- Exact usage of mpirun differs from machine to machine
+- Exact usage of `mpirun` differs from machine to machine

-- MPI functions become available through one header mpi.h
+- MPI functions become available through one header `mpi.h` 使用头文件引入
- - MPI applications are ran in parallel (mp- processes are called **ranks** to distinguish them from OS processes)
+ - MPI applications are ran in parallel (mpi processes are called **ranks** to distinguish them from OS processes)
- - MPI code requires explicit initialisation and shutdown
+ - MPI code requires explicit显式 initialisation and shutdown
- - MPI functions always start with a prefix MPI_ and then one uppercase letter
+ - MPI functions always start with a prefix `MPI_` and then one <u>uppercase letter</u>
- - MPI realises all return values via pointers
+ - MPI realises all return values via pointers 通过指针实现所有返回值
- - MPI’s initialisation is the first thing to do and also initialises argc and argv
+ - MPI’s initialisation is the first thing to do and also initialises `argc` and `argv`